Introduction to Singletons (Part 4)

 type instance Apply MyTypeFamilySym0 b = MyTypeFamily b

-type MyTypeFamilySym1 b = MyTypeFamily b
+type MyTypeFamilySym1 b = MyTypeFamily band

 data MyTypeSynonymSym0 :: Type ~> Type